BrightChamps Logo

 FAQs on Minor and Cofactor

-1.What do minors and cofactors do?
+1.How do I define minors and cofactors to my child?

 Minor means the determinant of a smaller matrix that is formed by removing one row and column from the original matrix.